Altinity/altinityknowledgebase/content/en/engines/mergetree-table-engine-family/pick-keys.md

 ### For Summing / Aggregating

-All dimentions go to ORDER BY, all metrics - outside of that.
+All dimensions go to ORDER BY, all metrics - outside of that.

 The most important for filtering columns with the lowest cardinality should be the left most.

-If number of dimentions is high it's typically make sense to use a prefix of ORDER BY as a PRIMARY KEY to avoid polluting sparse index.
+If number of dimensions is high it's typically make sense to use a prefix of ORDER BY as a PRIMARY KEY to avoid polluting sparse index.

 Examples: